pramudianzaheka92/ImageClassification-PersonalProtectiveEquipmentDataset/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 1206 images.
+The dataset includes 427 images.
-Construction-safety are annotated in YOLOv8 format.
+T are annotated in YOLOv8 format.

 The following pre-processing was applied to each image:

-No image augmentation techniques were applied.
+* Auto-orientation of pixel data (with EXIF-orientation stripping)
+* Resize to 416x416 (Stretch)

+The following augmentation was applied to create 1 versions of each source image:

+The following transformations were applied to the bounding boxes of each image:
+* Randomly crop between 0 and 15 percent of the bounding box